 - The appropriate person reviews the story told in PeopleSafe

-- Notes and attachments that support the investigation are added to the story record in PeopleSafe
+- Notes and attachments that support the investigation are added to the original and/or the reviewed story record in PeopleSafe

 Click on the Help Articles below for more detail.